 Other notes: If I’m sharing material that might be triggering to people, I usually remember to tag it as such.
 If I miss, let me say in advance that I’m sorry.

 Also: sometimes—the times being what they are—I react to tweets or events in the political mode.
-If you mistakenly believe that writers/artists should confine themselves to expressing their political thought in their fiction, you’re not going to find me giving any credence to that position… so save yourself some time and don’t bother following me to begin with.
+If you mistakenly believe that writers/artists should confine themselves to expressing their political thought in their fiction, you’re not going to find me giving any credence to that position… so save yourself some time and don’t bother following me to start with.
 My belief is that responsible adults in the 21st century pay attention to (at the very least) their local politics, and ideally also pay attention to what’s going on a lot further afield.
 (And I find this useful in my writing work as well; geopolitics is a matter of deep interest to me, because why invent, or reinvent, what already exists?)
 My impatience with those not paying sufficient attention will sometimes break cover.
 Just so you know.

 Anyway: if you’ve read this far, thanks for your patience.
 Follow me for a bit and see what you make of the experience.
 You’re welcome on the journey!